Performance-Based Health Science Process

 There is one application fee to the college and you will not be required to pay for the performance-based application.

 Each program accepts a different number of students each year.
-Please refer to the link below:
+Please contact your program of interest for any specific information regarding acceptance numbers.

 The college does not provide transportation to the clinical sites.
 Students are expected to provide their own transportation.